UCI-GDIM31/class-activities-zomffin/README.md

     - Needs written methods for the start chase and end chase functions

+### Week 7 Devlog
+*What was wrong with the code in Step 2?*
+The problem with the code in Step 2 was that the original code was using Vector3.forward.
+This vector is based off the global position rather than the local position, so the muskrat only ever moved forward and back in the global space and didn't account for the muskrat's rotation.
+Instead, we use transform.forward to get the forward axis for the local position of the muskrat.

 ## Open-Source Assets
 ### W1
 - Animals: https://assetstore.unity.com/packages/3d/characters/animals/animals-free-animated-low-poly-3d-models-260727